risc0/risc0/website/docs/zkvm/developer-guide/zkvm-specification.md

 ## zkVM Memory Model

-The zkVM executes instruction in the order they appear in the ELF.
-In other words, instructions are never reordered and the zkVM's memory model is sequentially consistent.
+The zkVM executes instructions in order; in other words, instructions are never reordered and the zkVM's memory model is sequentially consistent.
 Unlike many processors, the zkVM has no notion of traditional memory caches and cache-coherency protocols implemented in the zkVM.